Good news! It’s entirely possible to own a chicken restaurant and get a 1400% return on your money. How? Keep reading. This isn’t fake.

 Two Important Things My Dad Told Me About Life And Franchising Opportunities

-Before I share the name of the franchise business, I’d like to tell you two things my dad told me.
+Before I share the name of the chicken restaurant, I’d like to tell you two things my dad told me.

 One has to do with franchising and the other has to do with how I’m wired.

 I concede.
 I still think that way (as you’ll see when I share the name of the brand that has remarkable ROI numbers).
 Here’s the other thing my dad told me.